-FREN 815 - Seminar in Contemporary French Thought3 hours A survey of the most prominent French writers and philosophers of the twentieth and twenty-first centuries.

-FREN 816 - Seminar in Contemporary Francophone

-FREN 870P - Seminar in French / Francophone Studies3 hours The study of literary works and cultural contexts, topic is to be selected and announced in schedule of courses.
-May be taken more than once.

-A study of the language and culture of French-speaking countries.
-This study will be conducted mainly in France and requires a research paper to be presented to UNK graduate faculty.
+FREN 800P - The French Drama3 ho The drama in France before the 20th Century. ours FREN 802P - Twentieth Century Literature3 ho Writers of this century, their ideas and principal works. ours FREN 803P - Contemporary French Drama3 ho Modern plays and their writers along with ideas and trends in toda French theatre. ours ay's FREN 814P - Advanced French Conversation the FREN 815 - Seminar in Contemporary French Thought3 ho A survey of the most prominent French writers and philosophers of twentieth and twenty-first centuries. the FREN 816 - Seminar in Contemporary Francophone Literature3 ho A study of major contemporary Francophone writers from countries o than France.
+FREN 820P - The French Novel I urs FREN 821P - The French Novel II urs FREN 860P - History of the French Language d as FREN 870P - Seminar in French / Francophone Studies3 ho The study of literary works and cultural contexts, topic is to be selected announced in schedule of courses.
+May be taken more than once and Prereq: FREN 814P or permission of French graduate faculty A study of the language and culture of French-speaking countries. study will be conducted mainly in France and requires a research part to be presented to UNK graduate faculty.
 Offered in Summer.

-A study of the language and culture conducted in a French-speaking country.
-This study requires a research paper to be presented to UNK graduate faculty.
-Offered in Summer.

-FREN 896 - Thesis6 hours

-Offered by Department of Family Studies and Interior Design College of Business and Technology
+This Prereq: FREN 814P or permission of French graduate faculty A study of the language and culture conducted in a French-speal country.
+This study requires a research paper to be presented to U graduate faculty.
+Offered in Summer. king FREN 896 - Thesis6 ho urs FREN 899 - Independent Studies in French ulty Offered by Department of Family Studies and Interior Design College of Business and Technology FSID Courses FOID COAD N. D. I states.
+Includes study of geologic, geographic, archeological, cultural, and environmental phenomena in a variety of diverse regions.

-FSID Courses

-FSID 801P - New Development and Trends in Textiles3 hours
+FSID 801P - New Development and Trends in Textiles .......3 hours

-FSID 802P - Selected Readings in Human Relationships......3 hours Prereq: FSID 150, FSID 351 OR permission of instructor Analysis of major studies and current literature.
+FSID 802P - Selected Readings in Human Relationships......3 hoursPrereq: FSID 150, FSID 351 OR permission of instructor Analysis of major studies and current literature.